shounak-naskar-mox/shounak-naskar-mox/README.md

-- 👋 Hi, I’m Shounak
+- 👋 Hi, I’m Shounak Naskar
 - 👀 I’m interested in designing data-driven solutions
 - 🌱 I’m currently learning how to integrate data pipelines within banking systems and how to make sense of the data
 - 💞️ I’m looking to collaborate on all sorts of projects